dsoltez/qb_decision_efficiency_case_study/README.md

 QB_Efficiency_Decision_Capstone/
 │
-├── data/ # CSVs used for analysis
+├── data/ # scripts from R converted to CSV files
 ├── R/ # Setup and processing scripts
 ├── qb_decision_efficiency_case_study.Rmd
 ├── README.md
-└── MIT License
+├── MIT License
+└── CITATION.cff

 ---

 ## 🚀 How to Reproduce

 1. Clone or download the repo
 2. Open the `.Rproj` file in RStudio
 3. Ensure required packages are installed
+4. Create your own QB summaries or use the skeleton templates included in the Rscripts
-4. Knit the R Markdown to HTML
+5. Knit the R Markdown to HTML
-5. View the visualizations and results
+6. View the visualizations and results

 ---